Carolyn Suzanne Sapp: Early life

 Sapp was born in Kona to Susan and Fred Sapp, a dance teacher and Lutheran minister, respectively.
 Her parents divorced amicably when she was an infant.
-Sapp was raised by her step-grandparents and attended Columbia River Bible Church and Academy in Washington state from kindergarten to 12th grade.
+Sapp was raised by her step-grandparents and attended Columbia River Bible Church and Academy in Kettle Falls, Washington from kindergarten to 12th grade.

 Pageantry

 Miss Hawaii

-After graduating high school she financed her college education at Hawaii Pacific University by winning several pageants including Miss Kona Coffee and Miss Hawaii Pacific University.
-Sapp competed in Miss Hawaii three times before winning in 1991, enabling her to represent her state at the Miss America 1992 pageant.
+After graduating high school, Sapp financed her college education at Hawaii Pacific University by winning several pageants including Miss Kona Coffee, Miss Waikiki, Miss Honolulu, and Miss Hawaii Pacific University.
+Sapp competed in Miss Hawaii four times before winning in 1991, enabling her to represent her state at the Miss America 1992 Pageant.

 Miss America 1992

 During the preliminary competition, Sapp won the preliminary swimsuit round and was crowned the winner of the pageant on the final night of competition becoming the first Miss America titleholder outside of the contiguous United States.

 A day after her coronation, it was revealed that Sapp had been in an abusive relationship with former New York Jets player Nuu Faaola whom she had dated before her Miss Hawaii tenure, and later stated that this leaked information was against her wishes as it was a personal matter.
-Although she had chosen education as her Miss America platform, Sapp also became a spokesperson for domestic violence victims, and founded the foundations Safe Places for Abused Women and Children, and Give Back a Smile.
+Although she had initially chosen education as her Miss America platform, Sapp also became a spokesperson for domestic violence victims, and founded the foundations Safe Places for Abused Women and Children, and Give Back a Smile.